 The 2004 attack on the Iraqi town of Fallujah was a decisive moment in the Iraq War, revealing how media coverage played a decisive role in the conflict.
 Fallujah was first bombed by US forces in April 2003, and there were repeated incidents of US troops opening fire on protestors in the following weeks.
 A year later US Marines were still fighting running battles with insurgents in the streets and "shooting their way out of trouble".
 On 31 March 2004, four Blackwater private military contractors were killed and their burned bodies were filmed hanging from a bridge.
 Global media coverage prompted calls from Washington for a rapid response.

 Local US Marines planned raids to target those responsible but Joint Task Force commanders ordered a full-scale siege instead.
-Despite overwhelming military superiority, US forces were forced into an embarrassing cease-fire after just five days of combat operations, followed by a full withdrawal on 1 May 2004.
+Despite overwhelming military superiority, US forces were pressured into an embarrassing cease-fire after just five days of combat operations, followed by a full withdrawal on 1 May 2004.
 A detailed US Army report into the fiasco was ordered.
 It was classified "SECRET/NOFORN" so US allies in Iraq could not read it.

 Former U.S. Secretary of Defense Donald Rumsfeld launched the failed April 2004 assault on the Iraqi town of Fallujah before marines were ready because it had become "a symbol of resistance that dominated international headlines" and similar considerations eventually destroyed the operation — both according to a highly classified U.S. intelligence report into the defeat.

 Coalition air strikes were conducted during the three week cease-fire, which was a "bit of a misnomer" and the Abu Ghraib prisoner abuse scandal contributed to the politically driven final peace settlement.
 The settlement left Coalition Provisional Authority chief Paul Bremer "furious".